 - Moving towards a liberal approach:

 - Undergraduate programs should be made interdisciplinary by redesigning their curriculum to include: a common core curriculum; and one/two area(s) of specialization.

 - Introduce four-year undergraduate programs in Liberal Arts.

-- By the next five years, five Indian Institute of Liberal Arts must be set up as model multidisciplinary liberal arts institutions.
+- By the next five years, five Indian Institutes of Liberal Arts must be set up as model multidisciplinary liberal arts institutions.